All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The GLP-1 Medication Class

-All GLP-1 drugs share core mechanisms: they boost insulin secretion when blood sugar is elevated, suppress glucagon, reduce appetite through central nervous system signaling, and slow the rate at which the stomach empties its contents.
+All GLP-1 drugs share core mechanisms: they boost insulin secretion when blood sugar is improved, suppress glucagon, reduce appetite through central nervous system signaling, and slow the rate at which the stomach empties its contents.
 That last mechanism is the one most relevant to understanding drug interactions with oral medications like aspirin. how GLP-1 medications work

 GI side effects, including nausea, vomiting, and diarrhea, are common during the early phases of treatment and during dose increases.
 They generally improve over time as the body adapts.